jrr-microbio/erpe_river/2. microbial_and_viral_genome_identification/readme.md

- *This directory contains code for the identification and generation of qc'ed viral and microbial genomes from the Erpe River dataset*
+ *This directory contains code for the identification and generation of qc'ed viral and microbial genomes from the Erpe River dataset.
+You will also find instructions on how to annotate these genomes, and how we did virus-host linking*